-Meet Janna: Janna Leyde is a yogi and writer living in Brooklyn and the author of He Never Liked Cake, a coming of age memoir that tells the story of growing up with her father’s traumatic brain injury.
+Meet Janna: Janna Leyde is the author of He Never Liked Cake, a coming of age memoir that tells the story of growing up with her father’s traumatic brain injury.
 OSCILLATIONS: A YOGIC EXPLORATION OF THE BRAIN offers her perspective on the practice through the lens of the complex human brain.
 When she’s not on her mat or at the front of the room teaching, she is working on her second book about yoga for brain injury.

 You can buy her first novel, He Never Liked Cake, here.